 The Keizer Fire District continues to see rapid growth in calls for service to the community.
-In 2017, Keizer Fire District responded to 5,419 alarms compared to 3,736 calls for service in 2012.
-This is an increase of 32% in just five years.
-Of the 5,419 alarms KFD responded to in 2017, 76% were medical related emergencies while less than 2% were active fire incidents.
+In 2019, Keizer Fire District responded to 5,679 alarms compared to 5,506 calls for service in 2018.
+This is an increase of 3.1% in one year.
+For those of you doing the 10 year challenge, we ran 3,866 calls in 2009.
+This is an increase of 32% in 10 years.
+Of the 5,679 alarms KFD responded to in 2019, 80% were medical related emergencies while less than 1.2% (71) was active fire incidents.

-KFD is served by 35 career employees.
-Administrative staff includes our Fire Chief, a Training Chief, an Operations Chief, a Financial Manager, Deputy Fire Marshal, Fire and Life Safety Specialist, and an EMS Manager.
-Emergency response personnel work a three platoon schedule of 24 hours on and 48 hours off.
-Each platoon has a Division Chief, Shift Captain, Shift Lieutenant, and six firefighters.
+Keizer Fire District is served by 38 career employees.
+Administrative staff includes our Fire Chief, a Training Chief, an Operations Chief, a Facilities & Maintenance Chief, a Financial Manager, a Deputy Fire Marshal, a Fire and Life Safety Specialist, a Information Technology Specialist, and an EMS Billing Manager.
+Our Emergency response personnel work a three-platoon schedule of 24 hours on and 48 hours off.
+Each platoon has a Division Chief, (the Training, Operations, & Maintenance Division Chiefs) a Shift Captain, a Shift Lieutenant, and six Firefighters.

-The District is also supported by 20 volunteer firefighters.
-These hard working, dedicated personnel have careers outside the fire service that include working in the fields of local government, information technology, nursing, banking, private business and some are even full-time students.
-These personnel are assigned to a shift every sixth day.
+The District is also supported by 20 Volunteer Firefighters.
+These hard working, dedicated personnel have careers outside the fire service that include working in the fields of local government, information technology, nursing, banking, private business and some are even full-time fire and paramedic students.
+These personnel are also assigned to shift work.

-The District currently includes the following apparatus; four fire engines, one ladder truck, one brush truck, three Advanced Life Support ambulances, a squad (rescue), one reserve ambulance, one command vehicle, and staff support vehicles.
+The District currently includes the following apparatus; four fire engines, one ladder truck, two brush trucks, three Advanced Life Support ambulances, a squad (rescue unit), one reserve ambulance, one command vehicle, and staff support vehicles.

-The Fire District has become well known for two very successful open houses organized by the Volunteer and Career members.
+The Fire District has become well known for a very successful open house organized by the Volunteer and Career members.
 Each fall during Fire Prevention Week, the Fire District has a Public Safety Open House.
 Our vehicles, fire and medical equipment and other public safety agencies show their services.
 There are multiple displays and demonstrations for the public to enjoy.